vapoursynth/vapoursynth/src/core/vsvulkanexec_protocol.md

 callback or a plugin function's invoke.
 An edge added here should be rechecked the same way; the instrumentation is a scoped object recording the thread's held set after each lock acquisition, plus one check at each of those four boundaries, and is cheap to rebuild.

+It has since been rebuilt and kept, in `src/core/lockorder.{h,cpp}`, off unless `VS_LOCK_ORDER_CHECK` is defined and compiling to nothing when it is not.
+Re-measured 2026-09-08 on Linux over both suites with and without forced staging and over the five non-destructive
+probes: **exactly the seven edges above, no pair in both orders, and nothing held at any of the four boundaries**, across 67 process reports.
+One of the seven has since been retired on purpose:
+`vulkanDeviceLock` before `logMutex` existed because bring-up logged the device line under the lock, and L16 in `linux_tests.md` showed that deadlocks a log handler that re-enters the core on the same thread.
+The line is logged after the guard now, the expected list has six edges, and the gate is what notices if the seventh ever comes back.
+It is worth keeping alongside ThreadSanitizer rather than instead of it -- TSan reports a pair only once it has seen it taken in both orders, so it needs the bad interleaving to occur, while this records every edge the first time it happens and so catches a newly added one whether or not anything ever inverts it.

 `vulkanDeviceLock` before `logMutex` costs nothing inside the core and is written down for what it means outside it: `logMessage` dispatches to handlers, and the Python handler takes the GIL,